dangerdev004/setup-varch/README.md

 # Setup for vanilla arch linux
-Setup script to make you up and running on vanilla arch linux from arch-chroot to a DE with necessary softwares.
+Setup script to make you up and running on vanilla arch linux from arch-chroot to a DE with necessary software.

-Requirements:

-1.You should use btrfs if not remove last part of first script from "#Configuring initram for btrfs filesystem" till end

-2.You must be in arch-chroot.

-Kde available now

-For Kde clone this repo and type

-git checkout kde

 Please change your Timezone Keyboard-layout locales USERNAME and PASSWORD in the script before installing.